israelabarca2005/Ethereum-SmartContracts/README.md

 	  }
 	};

-As you can see we have set up our file pointing to our Ethereum Client Ganache which will listen on localhost (127.0.0.1) port 8545.
+As you can see we have configured our file pointing to the Ethereum Ganache Client which will listen on localhost (127.0.0.1) port 8545.
-Our environment and settings are now ready.
+The environment and settings are now ready.
 It’s time to learn about solidity and code our first smart contract.

 ## Solidity Principles